 What are natural sausage casings?

 Natural sausage casings come from beef, pigs and sheep intestines (inner mucosa).
 The use of this type of casing goes back centuries — it’s one of the oldest forms of sausage-making, a classic in the sausage tradition.
+As you might imagine though, they are not vegetarian sausage casings.
 Natural sausage casings have a few major characteristics:

 - They can be used for fresh sausage, smoked sausage, snack sticks, hot dogs, all kinds of things

 - They have a great snap

 - They do require more prep than some other casings

 What is natural sausage casing made of?

 There are three major types of natural sausage casings:Beef rounds

 These are used for ring bologna, liver sausage and landjäger.
 They are very heavily salted, so you need to rinse them in cold water then run warm water through them.
 The best treatment is to soak them overnight in cold water and soak them in warm water for about 30 minutes before beginning your sausage stuffing work.Hog sausage casings

 Hog casings are specifically used for making fresh bratwurst.
 They are also used for making smoked polish sausages, ring bologna with a small diameter and landjäger.
 Hog casing are therefore also one of the most popular types of breafast sausage casings.Sheep sausage casing